 What is Telling Eros?

-Telling Eros is a new romance and erotic literature platform that specializes in content created for women by women.
+Telling Eros is brand new romance and erotic literature platform that specializes in content created for women by women.

 Why Telling Eros?

-As a woman, we’re sure you can relate to the experience of trawling through pages and pages of online erotic content framed from a man’s perspective, content that’s largely irrelevant to you and often offensive.
+As a woman, we know you can relate to the experience of trawling through pages and pages of online content framed from a man’s perspective, content that’s largely irrelevant to you and often offensive.
 You might decide to either invest the time to find those rare few pieces that get you excited, settle for something mediocre or at worst, the intention leaves you and you give up all together.

 The vast majority of romance and erotic literature online is oriented towards men.
 Since 70% of search traffic for the keywords “erotic literature” for example, are attributed to men, this makes sense.
 What about the other 30%?
 What are they looking for and are they finding it?
 From our research there are a few key players in the game.
 They certainly have quantity but quality is variable and the user experience is not great.
 Other newer female-led ventures are promising but their focus is not on literature.